-This section is for those interested in learning about macronutrients, flexible dieting and the approach that I take towards creating a healthy -lifestyle in general.
+This section is for those interested in learning about macronutrients, flexible dieting (there’s this post here from a few years ago), meal planning and grocery shopping strategies.

 To learn more about macronutrients, you can learn about them below:

 - Fat and the Ketogenic Diet

 - What are carbohydrates part 2

 To learn more about how I approach meal planning, shopping and meal prep (when it happens), check out these posts:

 - Grocery shopping, foods staples and meal planning hacks